GottaPhish/moodle-tool_mutenancy/README.md

 please consider [Moodle Workplace™](https://moodle.com/solutions/workplace-learning/).
 This plugin is not suitable for existing customers of Open LMS due to the lack of upgrade path.

-MuTMS project is not associated with Moodle HQ in any way.
+MuTMS project is not associated with Open LMS or Moodle HQ in any way.

 ## Documentation